 - If canning, prepare canner, jars and lids.

-- Ladle hot sauce into clean, hot jars, leaving 1/2-inch of headspace, and process in a boiling water bath for 15 minutes.
-Allow to rest in the water bath for 5 minutes, then remove (keeping upright) and allow to cool completely before labeling and storing.
+- Ladle hot sauce into clean hot jars, leaving ½-inch of headspace.
+Bubble jars, wipe rims and affix lids.
+Process in a boiling water bath for 15 minutes.
+Allow to rest in the cooling water bath for 5 minutes, then remove (keeping upright) and allow to cool completely at room temperature before labeling and storing.

-Yields about 3 pints of a thick sauce, about 4 pints for a thin sauce.
+Yields about 3 – 4 pints of a thick sauce.

 - The habanero adds a nice kick of spiciness on the finish, but this is not a very spicy sauce.
 If you like it hot, include the seeds and perhaps add one more habanero (be careful of adding too much of a non-acidic vegetable if you are canning).
 If you can’t handle the heat, you can omit the peppers entirely.

-Canned, at room temperature, in the dark, for up to 1 year.
-Refrigerated for up to 2 months.
+Canned at room temperature for up to 1 year.
+Refrigerated for several weeks.